Quercus humboldtii

-Quercus humboldtii, commonly known as the Andean oak, Colombian oak or roble, is a species of oak found only in Colombia and Panamá.
+Quercus humboldtii, commonly known as the Andean oak, Colombian oak or roble, is a species of oak found only in Colombia and Panama.
 It is named for Alexander von Humboldt.

 Description

 Quercus humboldtii is an evergreen tree which grows to a height of 25 m and a diameter of 1 m, with buttresses of up to 1 m.
 Its bark is reddish gray or gray and fissured, breaking into squares and flaking.
 The leaves are simple, alternate and lanceolate, up to 10–20 cm long, and clustered at the ends of the branches.
 The flowers are small, yellow, and unisexual, with a racemic inflorescence.
 Male flowers are numerous, with long-styled female flowers in a cupula.
 The fruit is a light brown, ovoid capsule, or acorn, with a leathery pericarp, 20–25 mm in diameter and 50–70 mm long, resting on a scaly cupule.
 Only one fruit per cupule is developed, and the inside of the acorn shell is woolly.